edenavitan90/QAEngine/README.md

 ask questions in any topic they desired.
 These questions can be answered by other users which can provide their own opinion/answer to the question.

+Important!
+The [a relative link]()documentation folder contains relevant installation guides & demo video for the project.
+As well, a PDF which contains information regarding to the MongoDB data distribution.

 ## Features
 - Login system
 - Create new account
+- Search a query in our DB using TF-IDF algorithm
-- Issue new question
+- Create new question & answer
 - Answer existing questions
-- Mark answer as helpful (by the owner of the question)
+- Mark answer as helpful (by like/dislike mechanism)

 Nice to have features:
 - Create sections for different topics.